 In order to meet these goals, the Electrical and Computer Engineering Department has designed a program of study to prepare you for a rewarding and successful career.
 To give you the most flexibility after you graduate from our program, our courses provide a broad foundation in many areas of electrical and computer engineering.
 For those students seeking additional specialization in a particular area, the Electrical and Computer Engineering Department offers a variety of elective courses, as well as customized independent research courses that are tailored to the specific interests of the students and faculty.
-The program of study culminates with a capstone design experience that includes a competition with design teams from other colleges and universities in the southeastern U.S.
+The program of study culminates with a capstone design experience.